Bun E. Carlos

-Brad M. Carlson, better known by the stage name Bun E. Carlos, is the original drummer for American rock band Cheap Trick.
+Brad Carlson (born June 12, 1950), better known by the stage name Bun E. Carlos, is the original drummer for American rock band Cheap Trick.
 He recorded and performed with the band from 1973 to 2010.
 Carlos was inducted into the Rock and Roll Hall of Fame in 2016 as a member of Cheap Trick.

 Early life

-Carlson was born in Rockford, Illinois, on June 12.
-The year of his birth is reportedly 1950, 1951, or 1953.
-His parents were Edwin and Violet (née Nelles) Carlson.
+Carlson was born in Rockford, Illinois 1951, or 1953. to Edwin and Violet (née Nelles) Carlson.
 Carlson was the third of six children.
 He has two older siblings (Kurt and Jan) and three younger ones (Mark, Gini, and Edwin).
 Carlson's elder brother, Kurt, was a major in the United States Army Reserve when, on June 14, 1985, TWA Flight 847 was hijacked by terrorists belonging to Hezbollah.
-He was brutally beaten, nearly to death and was held for 17 days aboard the aircraft in Beirut, Lebanon.
+He was beaten and was held for 17 days aboard the aircraft in Beirut, Lebanon.

 Carlson attended Lincoln Junior High School and graduated from Guilford High School, where fellow students included Nielsen and Tom Petersson.
 Carlson's friendship with Rick Nielsen began in 1963.
 Carlson and Nielsen met after Carlson's sister, Jan, came home from school one day and said Nielsen was throwing rocks at her.
 Carlson played football in the fall of 1966 in his sophomore year.
 He quit the team because he preferred to play music (and be paid for it) than sit on the bench for an entire game.